PaddlePaddle/PaddleCloud/doc/autoscale/experiment/README.md

 the off-peak time, the CPU utilization even surged by 76.7% (`(79.3505-44.9134)/44.9134`).

-Clearly, the computing resource reservoir in cluster prepared for a rainy day is no longer necessary, because now your machine learning tasks are running in the very reservoir.
+Clearly, now your PaddlePaddle machine learning jobs is running in the computing resource reservoir prepared for the rainy day.
 When the situation is getting tough, machine learning tasks will size itself down without fault and give resources back automatically.